pip-services/pip-services/README.md

-# Pip.Services - an open-source library of reusable microservices
+# Pip.Services library of reusable microservices

 Microservices architectural style is quickly becoming popular among software developers.
 But variety of languages, platforms and frameworks, as well as lack of standards